tomzx/blog.tomrochette.com-content/books/daniel-kahneman-thinking-fast-and-slow/article.md

 ### The Fourfold Pattern
 * People attach values to gains and losses rather than to wealth
 * The decision weights that they assign to outcomes are different from probabilities
+* Because defeat is so difficult to accept, the losing side in wars often fights long past the point at which the victory of the other side is certain, and only a matter of time

+## Rare Events
+### Overestimation and Overweighting
+* The successful execution of a plan is specific and easy to imagine when one tries to forecast the outcome of a project
+* In contrast, the alternative of failure is diffuse, because there are innumerable ways for things to go wrong

+### Vivid Outcomes
+* Adding irrelevant but vivid details to a monetary outcome disrupts calculation
+* Cognitive ease contributes to the certainty effect: when you hold a vivid image of an event, the possibility of its not occurring is also represented vividly, and overweighted

+### Decisions from Global Impressions
+* The result of many experiments suggest that rare events are not overweighted when we make decisions such as choosing a restaurant or tying down the boiler to reduce earthquake damage
+* Obsessive concerns, vivid images, concrete representations, and explicit reminders all contribute to overweighting

 # See also